Tali-22/TreeHouseDataCollection_modified/README.md

 # TreeHouseDataCollection_modified

 This is a modified version of the voice-recorder-app to make user-friendly live testing of all the upcoming versions of voice recognition models.
-To setup first, make sure to install the previous whisper models.
-To update the voice recognition model, refer to the report for detailed instructions on how to update the code.
+To set up first, make sure to install the previous whisper models.
+To use this interface and help with any initial user queries, refer to the report for detailed instructions and information.

 ---